 At the completion of the study, unless you consent otherwise (e.g. if you request to be informed of other trials), your personal details will not be used to contact you other than exceptional circumstances concerning your safety.
-If you consent to take part in another study carried out by The Newcastle upon Tyne Hospitals NHS Foundation Trust, personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.
+If you consent to take part in another study carried out by the Cambridge University Hospitals NHS Foundation Trust, Cambridgeshire and Peterborough NHS Foundation Trust, Royal Papworth Hospital NHS Foundation Trust, personal information and medical information including blood test results may be accessed to avoid unnecessary repetition.